isitsamgallon/Ashen-Campaign/content/Locations/The Dawn Empire/Dawnhaven/Dawnhaven.md

 - An [[Adventurers Guild]]

 ### Trivia
-- When [[Korrigan]] used to be a member of the Ivory Crest and operated in and around Dawnhaven.
+- When [[The Korrigan]] used to be a member of the Ivory Crest and operated in and around Dawnhaven.